At A Glance:

 How do we personalize learning for each student?

 - Building relationships and getting to know the students, parents, and their Education Specialist is a key component in personalizing!

-- We personalize learning by giving students various options of classes that cater to not only their interest but involving parents in the process.
+- We personalize learning by giving students various options of classes that cater to not only their interests but involving parents in the process.

-- Our teachers personalize learning by setting goals for their students based on each child’s individual need and then provide multiple paths to meet those goals.
+- Our teachers personalize learning by setting goals for their students based on each child’s individual needs and then provide multiple paths to meet those goals.

 - We personalize learning by offering smaller class sizes and a team-oriented approach to ensure success.
 Each member of our teaching team brings different skills and training.